deepmodeling/abacus-develop/docs/developers/Coding.md

 - `source`: the source code in separated modules, under which a `test` folder for its unit tests;
 - `tests`: End-to-end test cases;
 - `tools`: the script for generating the numerical atomic orbitals.

+### Core module guides

+This part will introduce core modules of ABACUS in detail.
+It should include basic introduction, API manual and examples.

 ## Code conventions